Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/XmlValidation.md

 This service already knows where the schemas are located, so it's not necessary to add that information to the catalog; you only need it if you want to do your own validation.

 {%include note.html content="
-Reference documentation - The schema referenced in the example can be found [here](https://www.unidata.ucar.edu/schemas/thredds/InvCatalog.1.0.7.xsd){:target='_blank'}.
+For more information, you can look at the [schema](https://www.unidata.ucar.edu/schemas/thredds/InvCatalog.1.0.7.xsd){:target='_blank'} referenced in the above example.
-However, you'll probably want to study the [catalog specification](server_side_catalog_specification.html) instead, as it is much more digestable.
+However, you'll probably want to study the [catalog specification](client_side_catalog_specification.html) instead, as it is much more digestible.
 " %}